Financing a Dental Practice Acquisition

 Most importantly, is the banker easy to work with?
 This will be an important relationship, even after the loan is secured.
 Make sure you get along well with the person on the other end.

 Once you’ve got your offers, it’s time to make your move.
 Choose the bank that suits your needs and start the application process.
-It might feel like the moment before a major procedure, but remember—you’ve done your homework, and you’re prepared.
+It might feel overwhelming, but remember—you’ve done your homework, and you’re prepared.
 Keep all your documents organized, and follow their instructions to a T.

 Banks perceive an acquisition as significantly lower risk than a startup.